teixeluis/generic-watchdog-timer/README.md

 This project can be built on the MPLAB X IDE.
 It requires the XC8 toolchain for compiling the firmware image.

-For building it can simply be opened in the IDE, and launch the project build.
+### Clone the repository to a location

+Fist clone this repo to a folder in your computer, for example using TortoiseGIT, or just downloading the files.

+### Create a new project in the IDE

+Create a new project in the IDE by going to "File" > "New Project" > "Microchip Embedded" > "Standalone Project".
+In the device section, enter the device name: PIC16F628A.
+If your tool is compatible, select it in the dropdown box below the device selection.

+Hit "Next".
+In the compiler selection, select the XC8 compiler.

+Finally give a project name and a location.

+Now you need to add the source files from the this git project into your new project.
+On the left side of the IDE (Projects tab), right click on your project and select "Add Existing Item...".
+Select all the .c and .h files.
+Organize the header and c source files by dragging these to the corresponding folders.

+### Build the project

+If everything is correct you should be able to build the project successfully.
+Click on the "Clean and Build Main Project" icon in the top menu.
+The result should appear in the bottom "Output" tab.

+### Flash the device

 If your PIC programmer is directly supported, you can program the device by clicking on the "Make and program device" button in the icon menu.

 If you have a pickit2, after building the project, you need to connect your programmer,